david-smejkal/CaveFlight/README.md

 ```

 ### Collisions
-Handling of collisions is done using OpenGL and as such doesn't require complex geometric math that would otherwise require considerably more CPU power.
+Handling of collisions is implemented using OpenGL and as such doesn't require complex geometric calculations that would otherwise take up considerably more CPU power.
-The actual implementation is achieved by drawing relevant objects into the stencil buffer and by subsequent reading of the stencil buffer to detect collisions.
+The actual implementation is achieved by drawing relevant objects in the stencil buffer and by reading of the stencil buffer around the ship to detect collisions.

 ```
   invoke glClearStencil, 1 ; set stencil buffer to 1